dmerejkowsky/blog/content/post/0083-tips-from-a-build-farmer-part-1-ci-scripts-are-scary.md

 # Back to the future

 Your team is working on a brand new product they intent to release in two months.
 You start writing CI scripts right away.
 But you still have to travel to the future and make sure the scripts you wrote today still work.
 Or at least, you can make them work quickly.
-Remember the "no bugs allowed" part.
+Remember: "no bugs allowed".

 So, in addition to not be allowed to have any bugs, you *also* have to **implement all the required features** and you **cannot miss the deadline**.
 If you're late, you can't ship.
 Or worse, you'll ship by doing the required steps by hand, and then you'll get an whole new set of problems.